 In A-Companies, residents can participate in, among other things, the residents’ meeting and the house committee of their own house, in the annual large residents’ meeting of all residents, in the activities of the residents ‘committee and in the residents’ association.
 Residents vote annually for two members to the Board of Directors of A-Asunnot.
 In addition, residents from each house can elect an elected house representative, who will participate in the joint residents’ committee of all houses.

 The elected house representative is the closest contact person to the resident, to handle the affairs of their own house.
-You can find the names of your elected house representatives and other house committee members on your house’s bulletin board.
+You can find the names of your elected house representatives on your house’s bulletin board.

 More information on resident democracy on ARA’s website